Frequently Asked Questions

 When is the freshman deadline for summer/fall enrollment?

-• To meet the priority application deadline, you need to submit your online application by November 1, 2023 and any remaining application materials need to be received by November 8.
+- To meet the Early Action application deadline, you need to submit your online application by October 15 and any remaining application materials need to be received by October 23.

-• The regular deadline has been extended to December 5, 2023.
+- The regular deadline is December 1.
 All remaining materials must be received by December 11.

-How do I apply for the priority deadline?
+How do I apply for the Early Action deadline?

 All students apply to UT Austin for our regular deadline.
-To meet the priority deadline, your application must be submitted by November 1.
-All remaining documents need to be submitted by November 8.
+To meet the Early Action deadline, your application must be submitted by October 15.
+All remaining documents need to be submitted by October 23.

 What is the difference between the Early Action and regular deadline?